+- differentiability

+(to do gradient descent)

+- non-linearity (linear multi-layer networks are equivalent to single-layer)

+- monotonicity

 (local extrema of activation functions induce local extrema of the error function)

-4. "linearity"
+- 4. "linearity"

-(i.e. preserve as much linearity as possible; linear models are easiest to fit; find the "minimum" non-linearity needed to solve a given task)
+- (i.e. preserve as much linearity as possible; linear models are easiest to fit; find the "minimum" non-linearity needed to solve a given task)